The congruence subgroup problem for a family of branch groups: Word problem and abelianization

 \section{Word problem and abelianization}

-We remark that $G_n$ is an example of an automaton group and as such there exists an algorithm in exponential time that solves the word problem (\cite{Zuk12}).
+We remark that $G_n$ is an example of an automaton group and as such there exists an algorithm in exponential time that solves the word problem \cite{Zuk12}.
 Here we outline an alternative algorithm for $G_n$ which also allows for the computation of the abelianization.
+It is a particular case of the algorithm described in Section 3 of \cite{bar03}.

 Let $F_n$ be a free group with basis $\{s_1, \dots, s_n\}$.
 For a freely reduced word $w(s_1, \dots, s_n)=s_{i_1}^{r_1}s_{i_2}^{r_2}\cdots s_{i_k}^{r_k}$, define the length of $w$ to be $|w|=k$.
 Let $\gamma: F_n \hookrightarrow F_n \wr S_n$ be the map defined by $\gamma(s_i)=(1,\dots, 1, s_i, 1, \dots 1)\sigma_i$ where $s_i$ is in the $i$-th coordinate and $\sigma_i=(1, \dots i-1, i+1, \dots, n)$ as before.
 In other words, $\gamma$ mimics the recursive definition of $a_i$.